Avenue des Acacias, Paris

 1911.
 Gelatin silver print, 11 9/16 x 15 11/16" (29.4 x 39.8 cm)

-Between 1850 and 1870, following periods of revolution, the streets of Paris were transformed by city planner Baron Georges Haussmann.
-Many of the densely crowded and winding streets were destroyed to make way for broad avenues, including the street depicted here, Avenue des Acacias.
-The goal was to eradicate overcrowding, create better traffic flow, and improve the government’s chances at quelling future uprisings.
-Some praised Haussmann’s attempts to modernize Paris, while others accused him of destroying the city’s character.
+Between 1850 and 1870, following periods of revolution, Paris was transformed by city prefect Baron Georges-Eugène Haussmann.
+His plans called for razing its winding and crowded medieval streets to make way for the broad avenues—like Avenue des Acacias—and spacious buildings that define the city today.
+Haussmann’s work was mandated by Emperor Napoleon III, who wanted to eradicate overcrowding, improve sanitation and civic infrastructure, create better traffic flow, and make it easier for his government to quell future uprisings.
+Some praised Haussmann’s modernization of Paris, while others accused him of destroying its character.